List of EastEnders characters introduced in 2007: Bernadette Logan

 Bernadette Logan, played by Olivia Grant, is a pupil in Abi Branning (Lorna Fitzgerald) and Ben Mitchell's (Charlie Jones) school year.
 She is first seen when she takes part in Dot Branning (June Brown) and Yolande Trueman's (Angela Wynter) 2007 nativity play.
 Abi is jealous of her as Bernadette is playing Mary.
 After Abi tries to sabotage Bernadette to gain the role of Mary, she is demoted from narrator to the role of the donkey.

 Bernadette later appears at Abi's twelfth birthday party in June 2008, when she teases Abi about having a childish party, but they later become friends.
 In September 2008, Abi tells her father Max (Jake Wood) that she'd confided in Bernadette about her mother Tanya's (Jo Joyner) relationship with Max's brother Jack (Scott Maslen), and Bernadette had been calling Tanya a "scrubber".
 Max tells Abi to stand up to Bernadette, and it is revealed that Abi had assaulted Bernadette (off-screen) and been suspended from school for four days.

 Oscar Branning

-Oscar Branning, played by Gabriel Miller-Williams until 2008, then Neo Hall in 2008 to February 2015, Charlee Hall in 2017, and Pierre Moullier from 2025, is the son of Tanya Branning (Jo Joyner) and Max Branning (Jake Wood) and is born onscreen on 14 December 2007.
-In May 2007, Tanya tells Max that she is pregnant.
-In December 2007, Oscar is delivered by Max as Tanya had left it too late to go to hospital.
-The midwife gives Max instructions over the phone and Oscar is named by his sister, Abi Branning (Lorna Fitzgerald), although Max is not keen on the name.
-Tanya later asks Jane Beale (Laurie Brett) to be Oscar's godmother and she accepts.
-In March 2008, Tanya reveals that every time she looks at Oscar (now Neo Hall), she remembers Max's affair with Stacey Branning (Lacey Turner).
-In December 2009, Tanya leaves Max, taking Lauren and Oscar with her after discovering the true extent of Max's financial problems and that her salon was still in Max's name, despite his promise to put her name on the deeds.

-In January 2011, Tanya and Oscar return with Tanya's new fiancé, Greg Jessop (Stefan Booth), and rents a house.
-At Tanya and Greg's wedding in April 2011, Oscar walks down the aisle with Tanya.
-Whilst in the care of Tanya's mother, Cora Cross (Ann Mitchell), Oscar suffers a fall whilst playing and suffers minor injuries.
-In September 2012, Oscar starts Walford Primary School and makes friends with Dennis Rickman Jnr (Harry Hickles), as Tanya and Dennis's mother, Sharon Rickman (Letitia Dean), feud briefly.
-In June 2013, Tanya, Lauren and Oscar move to Exeter so Lauren can go to rehab for her addiction to alcohol.
-Lauren returns alone in August 2013 and reveals that Tanya and Oscar are staying in Exeter.